Achievable logoAchievable logo

 Detraining occurs when resistance training is reduced or stopped.
 The effects include:

-• A decline in strength gains, though children can retain some of their trained-induced adaptations.
+• A decline in strength gains, although children may retain some training-induced adaptations.

-• Variability in how strength is lost, with some children showing rapid declines and others maintaining their strength longer.
+• Differences in how quickly strength is lost, with some children showing rapid declines and others maintaining strength longer.

-Research suggests that frequent training sessions (2+ times per week) lead to better strength retention compared to once-per-week training.
+Research suggests that more frequent training (2+ sessions per week) leads to better strength retention than once-per-week training.

 Neuromuscular and hormonal influences on strength gains